 Oak Park is a medium-sized city located in the state of Michigan.
 With a population of 29,752 people and eight constituent neighborhoods, Oak Park is the 47th largest community in Michigan.

-Oak Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Oak Park isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oak Park are a mix of both white- and blue-collar jobs.
 Overall, Oak Park is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Oak Park who work in office and administrative support (15.59%), sales jobs (10.28%), and management occupations (7.40%).

 Also of interest is that Oak Park has more people living here who work in computers and math than 95% of the places in the US.